-As the essential oil market continues to grow, so do concerns about whether these highly concentrated plant extracts are safe for common use.
-Many consumers are unaware of the potential risks of using essential oils in their wellness, beauty, and cleaning routines.
+As the essential oil market continues to grow, so do concerns about whether these highly-concentrated plant extracts are safe for common use.
+Many consumers are unaware of the potential risks while using essential oils in their wellness, beauty, and cleaning routines.

 Whether a specific oil is safe for you depends on a number of factors, including your: